githubteacher/supreme-adventure/kbr-bracknell-UK.md

 Bracknell UK
 Not many great places to eat
-Losts of bycle track and walks
+Losts of bicycle track and walks
+Another file